 The University of Maryland Eastern Shore policy expressly forbids possession and/or consumption of alcohol by students, employees or guests who are under the legal drinking age.
 Possession of drug paraphernalia and the use, manufacture, sale, or distribution on or off campus of illegal drugs by any student is also prohibited.

-Students are referred to the Student Experience and Enrollment Management website for a more detailed explanation of this policy.
+Students are referred to the https://wwwcp.umes.edu/police/alcohol-and-drug-abuse-policy/ for a more detailed explanation of this policy.

 SMOKING POLICY